steelpuxnastik/SHINSANWASWITCH/README.md

 - Supports: only from the bed
 - Filament: PETG
 - Color: any, but the lever must be black or the part of lever that crosses the optocoupler must be painted with a marker in black in several layers, otherwise the optocoupler will work incorrectly and the switch will not work correctly.

+## Source files
+In folder `source` there are available source files that used to create 3D-models in SolidWorks.
+You can use them to make your modification, if you need it.